Krishanth-K/stencil/README.md

 ## 🖼 Example Output

-Given a `stencil.yaml` config that includes an input field and a "Submit" button:
+Stencil's generated UIs are designed to be functional and clean.
+Here's what you can expect with a configuration that includes a title, text, an input field, and an interactive "Submit" button:

 *   **HTML Backend (`stencil generate`):** Produces a styled `index.html`.
 Typing into the input and clicking "Submit" will trigger a JavaScript `alert()` showing your input.
 *   **ImGui Backend (`stencil generate --backend imgui`):** Produces a `ui.py` script.
 Running `python ui.py` will open a desktop window.
 Typing into the input and clicking "Submit" will print your input to the console.